SEO Guide for Rhode Island Nonprofits

 What's at Stake If This Isn't Addressed

 The donors who don't find you don't tell you.
 They give to the organization that came up first in Google, the one ChatGPT recommended, or the one their donor-advised-fund administrator vetted.
-The first you hear about it is when a long-time supporter mentions a peer organization name in a board meeting.
+The first you hear about it is when a long-time supporter mentions a peer organization's name in a board meeting.

-AI tools lean on most of the same signals Google does, plus a few of their own (Candid Seal tier, Charity Navigator rating, 990 transparency, peer-organization coalition signals).
-A nonprofit slipping in Google is usually invisible in ChatGPT, Gemini, and Perplexity at the same time — but most development directors don't think to check.
+AI tools lean on most of the same signals Google does, plus a few of their own (Candid Seal tier, Charity Navigator rating, 990 transparency).
+A nonprofit slipping in Google is usually invisible in ChatGPT, Gemini, and Perplexity at the same time, and most development directors never think to check.
+Recovery costs more than maintenance - once a peer organization establishes online authority for a mission area in a region, displacing them takes longer and costs more than building the position would have in the first place.
+Foundation officers increasingly use AI tools as a starting point for vetting, so an organization with thin or inconsistent third-party verification quietly drops off lists it was never told it was on.

 This Is Right For You If: